alisista/alis/README.md

 ## Authentication

 ALIS uses [Amazon Cognito](https://aws.amazon.com/cognito/) to authenticate users but this library handles that in the background for you.
-You just need to pass your `username` and `password`, then it authenticates you through the complicated process and store the tokens in a temporary file, it automagically refreshes your tokens when they are expired.
+You just need to pass your `username` and `password`, then it authenticates you through the complicated process and stores the tokens in a temporary file, it automagically refreshes your tokens when they are expired.

 There are 3 ways to make API calls with authentication.